mdubatto/capstone1/README.md

 </p>

 ## Introduction
 Parking violations are a major source of frustration when traveling or living within any city--especially New York.
-This project will focus on the top 5 violations issued by the NYPD and vizualize where they occured.
+This project will focus on the top 5 violations issued by the NYPD and visualize where they occurred.
 It will also examine if the day of the week has an affect of the number of tickets issued.

 ----